emacsmirror/comint-histories/README.md

 If a history with name NAME does not already exist in `comint-histories--histories', then the new one will be added to the end of `comint-histories--histories' (giving it lowest selection precedence), and it's history file will be loaded if :persist is non-nil.
-Otherwise, if a history with name NAME does already exist in `comint-histories--histories', then it's settings will be updated to the new definition, but it's existing history ring will not be updated other than resizing it to the new :length."
+Otherwise, if a history with name NAME does already exist in `comint-histories--histories', then it's settings will be updated to the new definition, but it's existing history ring will not be updated other than resizing it to the new :length.

+If a history with name NAME already exists in `comint-histories--histories', then update the props of the existing history to reflect PROPS.
+Note that in this case the order of `comint-histories--histories' is preserved, and the actual saved history for this history is not modified outside changing its length if :length was changed in PROPS."
 ```

 #### comint-histories-search-history